Here's How To Read Your Credit Report (Screenshots Included)

 We also want to point out that Experian will break out "soft inquiries" on your report as well, like this:

-Soft inquiries include things like when an employer does a background check on your, or even when you request a copy of your credit report—which is what is actually shown in the screenshot above: when Mike requested a copy of his credit report from Experian, it shows up on his Experian report as a soft inquiry.
+Soft inquiries include things like when an employer does a background check on you, or even when you request a copy of your credit report—which is what is actually shown in the screenshot above: when I requested a copy of my credit report from Experian, it shows up on my Experian report as a soft inquiry.

 Here's what you need to know about soft inquiries: they do NOT count against your credit score, and therefore they cannot be disputed.
 In other words, you don't really have to worry about them.